 My mom, my brother’s godmother Laura, Rebecca, my sister-in-law Kristy, and I spent a Saturday afternoon churning out decorations for the wedding: candleholders (mason jars filled with birdseed and candles stuck in the middle), the hydrangea centerpieces, and the bridesmaid and bridal bouquets.

 I would just like it noted that I had mason jars at my wedding before Pinterest as well.
 Ahem.

 So much fun visiting with these amazing women and making stuff for the wedding.
 These are the people in the background who were essential in helping this wedding to look as pretty as it did.
 Thank God for women who just pitch in.

-I love that we had our ceremony and reception inside the barn, as we had the option to have it in the courtyard adjacent.
-We actually had our first dance in the exact spot we took our vows and it made it so much more special to us.
+We had our ceremony and reception inside the barn, as we had the option to have it in the courtyard adjacent.
+We actually had our first dance in the exact spot we took our vows, and it made it so much more special to us.

-The table number idea was also stolen from Martha but again, I didn’t want to spend what I pay for my car each month on table numbers so I found these in the wedding section of a craft store.
+We also stole the table number idea from Martha but again, I didn’t want to spend what I pay for my car each month on table numbers so I found these in the wedding section of a craft store.

 The holders were metal picture frame easels I found at Hobby Lobby 60% off.

-All of this was done on the cheap, so if you think you can’t afford a pretty wedding, I am proof that you can.
+I did all of this on the cheap, so if you think you can’t afford a pretty wedding, I am proof that you can.
 The biggest piece of advice I can give newly engaged couples is this: don’t spend all your money on the wedding, even if it isn’t your money that is being spent.

 Use that money on things like the honeymoon or your apartment, or put it away for travel or fun stuff.